 After an initial period of pedagogical training, Fellows work alongside one or more of their peers for at least 25 hours each week in a public school, leading small group tutoring sessions.
 On average, most Masa Israel Teaching Fellows in Beit She’an have a ten-minute commute to their schools.
 In addition to teaching English, Fellows also have the opportunity to create secondary community volunteer projects based on their own backgrounds and interests.

 Fellows currently live in a fully-furnished Co-Op style house surrounded by beautiful date trees.
 The house is centrally located and within walking distance of the main open air shopping center where Fellows can walk and explore the town’s incredible natural beauty.
 Fellows are often invited to Shabbat and holiday meals in the community, where they experience Beit She’an like a true local.
-Fellows are also provided bicycles to get around town at their convenience.

 12:00 p.m.
 Hafsaka Peila (active recess) is the best time to have fun with our students.
 We do Aerobics outside together, we teach them songs, and engage in any other activity that will help the students improve their English skills.
 Here we made candy shish kababs.